 Welcome to the Pasadena Community Church, a United Methodist Congregation.
 We hope you’ll take a minute to explore all the ministries and opportunities we offer and plan to visit us soon.
 Please join us for worship online.

-The life of our church is guided by three statements:
+The life of our church is guided by:

 The original Pasadena Church was built in its existing location in 1925 on two lots donated by a local businessman.
 The first service was held on March 25, 1925.
 The first sanctuary consisted of the entire center section of the present Hamilton Auditorium, which was not fully complete when the first service was held.
 The Rev. J. S. Lean became the first Pastor from the first service until June 1926.
 Early in the fall of 1925, the first 20 members were received into the Church.